Teemila/OmniHub-Store-Sales-Performance-Analysis-using-Microsoft-Excel/README.md

 A critical feature of this dashboard is its interactive components, which elevate it beyond static reports into a powerful business tool :
 * **Sales Person Slicer:** Allows managers to compare individual performance, motivating teams and identifying coaching needs (e.g., are certain salespeople more effective at pushing high-margin Accessories?) .
-* **Product_C.
-Slicer:** Enables stakeholders to drill down into the performance of specific categories (Phones vs Accessories vs Clothing) .
+* **Product Category Slicer:** Enables stakeholders to drill down into the performance of specific categories (Phones vs Accessories vs Clothing) .
 * **Payment Option Slicer:** Provides insights into customer preference (e.g., if most profits from high-margin accessories come from Online payments, a targeted digital ad spend could be justified) .
 * **Customer_Agegroup Slicer:** Empowers marketing to isolate the core 'Adult' group's behavior to create super-tailored campaigns .